holidayextras/holidayextras.github.com/_posts/2015-08-17-tab-complete-a-different-directory.md

 complete -F _gg gg
 ```

-If you didn't already, you now know that bash aliases can be really useful for saving small amounts of time.
-Please share any of your own interesting bash functions and aliases in the comments!
+If you didn't already, you now know that bash aliases can be really useful for streamlining your workflow.
+Please share any of your own interesting bash aliases and functions in the comments!